-Figure 35: Visualization of Loss Ratios for Buildings in San Francisco create the color using reg green blue and alpha components and will produce a red color for building with placard value equal to 1 and a transparent color for buildings with placard value of 0.
+Figure 37: Visualization of Loss Ratios for Buildings in San Francisco

+For visualization of the red tagged building as shown Figure 39, the expression can be used color_rgba(255 (PlacardValue), 0, 0, 255 (PlacardValue)).
+This expression create the color using reg green blue and alpha components and will produce a red color for building with placard value equal to 1 and a transparent color for buildings with placard value of 0.